DusteDdk/u64view/README.md

 Disclaimer
 ==========
-This was written in 2 hours, and I was tired, didn't even clean it up, I don't care!
+This was written in 2 hours, then fixed the next day  for another two hours,  and I was tired, didn'tclean it up, don't care.

 It does what I need, so it's done (tm).